Everybunny Has to Eat. Here's a List of Restaurants Serving Easter Brunch in Sioux Falls.

 10:00 AM – 2:00 PM

-Serving scrambled eggs, hash browns, bacon, sausage, biscuits and gravy, roast beef, lemon pepper chicken, mashed potatoes and gravy, green beans, salads, fruit and desserts.
+Serving scrambled eggs, hash browns, bacon, sausage, biscuits and gravy, roast beef, lemon pepper chicken, mashed potatoes and gravy, green beans, cinnamon rolls, salads, fruit and desserts.

 Crooked Pint Ale House